wazuh/wazuh-documentation/source/cloud-security/amazon/services/troubleshooting.rst

 To understand how the :ref:`reference_ossec_global_logall_json` parameter works it is necessary to learn about the flow that is followed when processing a log until the corresponding alert is displayed in the Wazuh UI.
 It is as follows:

 #.
 The module downloads the logs available in AWS for the requested date and path.
-Check the :ref:`amazon_considerations` page to learn more about how to properly filter the logs.
+Check the :doc:`prerequisites/considerations` page to learn more about how to properly filter the logs.
 #.
 The content of these logs is sent to the analysis engine in the form of an ``Event``.
 #.
 The analysis engine evaluates these events and compares them with the different rules available.
 If the event matches any of the rules an alert is generated, which is what ultimately is shown in the Wazuh UI.